Quick overview

 How to determine the entry price of the vehicle

-The entry price is usually the purchase price including VAT, i.e . the amount that the entrepreneur or company pays for the purchase of the car.
-This amount may also include other expenses related to the acquisition or putting the car into use – for example, the depreciation cost when buying a car off a lease, non-recognisable lease payments or use deposits if the business does not keep accounts.
-Also deductible expenses for repairs or modifications to the car made shortly before it was classified as a business asset.
-These costs then affect the amount of depreciation.
+The entry price is usually the purchase price including VAT, i.e . the amount that the business or company pays to purchase the car.
+This amount may also include other expenses related to the acquisition or putting the car into use – for example, the depreciation cost when buying a car off a lease, non-deductible lease payments or use deposits if the business does not keep accounts.

 Business car for private use – calculator